jonnonz1/nz-statute-book/acts/public/1991/crown-minerals-act-1991.md

   (b) extend the land to which the permit relates:
   (c) change the minerals to which the permit relates:
   (d) extend the duration of the permit.
-(2A) However, the land to which a permit for petroleum relates cannot be extended to include any land outside the onshore Taranaki region.
+(2A)
-(3) An application under subsection (1)﻿(b) to extend the duration of an exploration permit for petroleum may only be made as provided by section 35A or to enable the holder of a permit relating to petroleum to complete their decommissioning obligations under subpart 2 of Part 1B, or the holder of a permit relating to minerals to complete rehabilitation work.
+(3) An application under subsection (1)﻿(b) to extend the duration of an exploration permit for petroleum may only be made as provided by section 35A or to enable the holder of a permit relating to petroleum to complete their decommissioning obligations under subpart 2 of Part 1B, or the holder of a permit relating to minerals to complete mine-closure activities and rehabilitation work.
-(4) An application under subsection (1)﻿(b) to extend the duration of a mining permit in accordance with this section, or to extend the duration of an exploration permit under section 35A or to enable the holder of a permit relating to petroleum to complete their decommissioning obligations under subpart 2 of Part 1B, or the holder of a permit relating to minerals to complete rehabilitation work, must be received by the Minister not later than 6 months before the expiry of the permit.
+(4) An application under subsection (1)﻿(b) to extend the duration of a mining permit in accordance with this section, or to extend the duration of an exploration permit under section 35A or to enable the holder of a permit relating to petroleum to complete their decommissioning obligations under subpart 2 of Part 1B, or the holder of a permit relating to minerals to complete mine-closure activities and rehabilitation work, must be received by the Minister not later than 6 months before the expiry of the permit.
 (4A) However, if the Minister is satisfied that there are compelling reasons why a permit holder could not comply with subsection (4), the Minister may receive an application by a later date agreed by the Minister.
 (4B) All other applications under subsection (1)﻿(b) must be received by the Minister not later than 90 days before— (a) the expiry date of the permit; or